 It's crucial to understand and abide by the statute of limitations as it applies to your situation.
 That's because if you try to file your lawsuit after the statute of limitations deadline has already passed, the defendant is sure to ask the court to dismiss the case, and the court is very likely to agree that a dismissal is appropriate.

-Suppose you're seriously injured in a Iowa car accident, and you take your case to court.
-The jury, after hearing all the evidence, decides that the other driver was responsible for the accident -- but that you too bear part of the blame.
+Suppose you're seriously injured in an Iowa car accident, and you take your case to court.
+The jury, after hearing all the evidence, decides that the other driver was responsible for the accident—but that you too bear part of the blame.
 What happens next?
 How does this verdict affect your right to compensation?

 For instance, suppose that the jury determines that your injuries, pain and suffering, and other losses total $10,000.
 However, the jury also thinks that you were 10 percent responsible for the crash.
 In that situation, the total amount of your damages, $10,000, is reduced by 10 percent, or $1,000, leaving you with a total award of $9,000.